pulsar-edit/documentation/docs/ide-features/getting-started.md

 A language server is a “brain” designed to supply all the logic needed to support features like those listed above.

-For a given language, instead of writing a specific deep integration with each commonly used code editor in the world, it’s easier to write _one_ deep integration that abides by the [Language Server Protocol](https://microsoft.github.io/language-server-protocol/specifications/lsp/3.17/specification/).
+For a given language, instead of writing a specific deep integration with each commonly used code editor in the world, it’s easier to write _one_ deep integration that abides by the [Language Server Protocol][].
 Each editor can then write its own adapter to communicate according to that protocol.

 The Language Server Protocol therefore functions as “middleware”: each language community can write a language server in whatever way they please, with whatever tools they want, as long as it fulfills its end of the protocol.
 Likewise, every code editor can write a <cite>language client</cite> that implements the other half of the protocol, then wires it up to the specific features that editor can support.